eanmeyer/SolarwindsVulnerablityInfo/ReadMe.md

 https://www.thegatewaypundit.com/2020/12/breaking-exclusive-owners-solarwinds-related-obama-clintons-china-hong-kong-us-election-process/
 This article uses significant circumstantial evidence related to large equity firms and political donations.
 This article is all speculation with no actual evidence provided showing political influence being used to perpetrate the breach through board members.
 Further, it links this to Dominion Voting Systems in an attempt to further undermine election results.
 There is no evidence of this and if there were CISA and Chris Krebs spent significant effort over the last four years making sure something in the area of 95% of precincts were using systems that had manually auditable paper ballots.
 There is no way to effective hack this and all manual recounts matched the machine counts.

-<b>Gateway Pundit Claims SolarWinds Vulnerability provides Backdoor Access to their Voting Machines<b>
+<b>Gateway Pundit Claims SolarWinds Vulnerability provides Backdoor Access to their Voting Machines</b>
 https://www.thegatewaypundit.com/2020/12/dominion-used-version-solarwinds-orion-platform-provides-backdoor-access-voting-machines/
 This article takes to facts and tries to connect them via a straight line.
 Yes, the Solarwinds software allowed a backdoor.
 Yes, Dominion used Solarwinds software.
 However, as stated by Solarwinds they are used in 425 of 500 Fortune 500 companies.
 They are a fairly ubiqitous IT tool.
 There is absolute zero evidence the Solarwinds software gives any sort if direct access to voting machines or code running on them.
 An Internet Archive link shows the Solarwinds tool being used as evidence for the assumption s the Serv-U file sharing server - https://web.archive.org/web/20201214093452/http://dvsfileshare.dominionvoting.com/Web%20Client/Mobile/MLogin.htm
 The Solarwinds Security advisory from 12/6 states Serv-U products are believed to be unaffected - https://www.solarwinds.com/securityadvisory
-Finally, even if direct code access or backdoors to CISA worked to help advise state and local governments regarding vote security with ~95% of precincts haveing a verifiable paper ballot system along with their electronic voting.
-Even if voting software manipulated totals a manual recound of the paper records would identify the error.
+Finally, even if direct code access or backdoors to CISA worked to help advise state and local governments regarding vote security with ~95% of precincts having a verifiable paper ballot system along with their electronic voting.
+Even if voting software manipulated totals a manual recount of the paper records would identify the error.
 This is covered on the CISA Rumor Control page - https://www.cisa.gov/rumorcontrol#rumor17 There is no evidence of vote manipulation, especially via the Solarwinds breach.

 <b>Washington Post reports $280 million in Solarwinds stock was traded days before breach announcement</b>
 This article is included here because this article is being used to defend the trades and call them to task.
 The vast majority of these trades were completed by Thoma Bravo and Silver Lake Partners venture capital.
 There are some major concerns here as these to VC firms sit on the board of Solarwinds as they own a majority of the company.
 An investigation will likely occur to determine if there was insider trading.
 However, you will see the trades defended for the outgoing CEO, Kevin Thompson.
 The trades were approximately $15 million, reported, and scheduled as part of a planned sell off.
 Some articles will conflate the Thoma Bravo and Silver Lake sales with the planned sale by the CEO.